Ramshiv7/Python-Codes/README.md

 # Python-Codes

-Repo has Python codes which is collection from small Square of an Number to Fun Game of Tic Tac Toe.
+Repo has Python codes as simple as Square of an Number to the Fun Little Game of Tic Tac Toe.
 Please feel free to go through the codes and provide your valuable feedback.